NI5I/Anytone-AT-D878UVII-Plus-Codeplug/README.md

 Most US BrandMeister talk groups are included, I have just started adding talk groups from TGIF and FreeDMR networks.

  - George County zone included
- - Stone County zone is next
+ - Stone County zone is included
  - Forest County zone is in the works
  - Lamar County zone is also in the works